galakhov/tg-channelposts-aggregator/README.md

 docker build --build-arg <varname1>=<value1> --build-arg <varname2>=<value2> -t $IMAGE_NAME  -f $DOCKERFILE_PATH .
 ```

-In case you wonder what these `$IMAGE_NAME` and `$DOCKERFILE_PATH` are?
+In case you're wondering what these `$IMAGE_NAME` and `$DOCKERFILE_PATH` are?
 Those are the default utility environment variables and ["are available during automated builds"](https://docs.docker.com/docker-hub/builds/advanced/#environment-variables-for-building-and-testing).
-The flags `-t` and `-f` with these variables should be left as they are in order to correctly rerun (i.e., _override_) the `docker build` command with the same build configuration, as it was shown previously in Figures 2 and 3.
+The flags `-t` and `-f` with these variables should remain unchanged in order to correctly rerun (i.e., _override_) the `docker build` command with the same build configuration, as it was shown previously in Figures 2 and 3.

 > Caution: A hooks/build file overrides the basic docker build command used by the builder, so you must include a similar build command in the hook or the automated build fails.
 > Source: [Override the “build” phase to set variables](https://docs.docker.com/docker-hub/builds/advanced/#build-hook-examples).